Kelechi-uo/Darey.io_PBL_DevOps/Project1.md

 The letters represent:

-* `r`: Read permissions.
+* `r` Read permissions.
 The file can be opened, and its content viewed.

-* `w`: Write permissions.
+* `w` Write permissions.
 The file can be edited, modified, and deleted.

-* `x`: Execute permissions.
+* `x` Execute permissions.
 If the file is a script or a program, it can be run (executed).